marvinrusinek/angular-10-quiz-app/README.md

 			- have a multiple variable set to true and push the additional options after
 			- have a mapping between question # and correct option number(s) - [1: 1, 2], [2: 4], [3: 3], ...
 - display of next question text should be in template - NO DOM!
-- disable next button in DI-Quiz template
+- disable next button in DI-Quiz template???
 - display checkmarks and x's in the same position from the right of the option box (already done, but maybe it can be done without position: absolute ???)

 - after answering last question it should forward to Results and mat-card should display